Somen Debnath: Around the world on a bicycle (2004-2020)

 Somen Debnath 200 000 kilómetros.
 The focus of Debnath's program is on "underprivileged people, urban, rural and tribal population worldwide who have the lowest level of awareness about this deadly disease."

 During his travels in Afghanistan in 2009 he was held captive for 24 days by the Taliban.

 As of June 2015 Debnath had travelled to 102 countries.
-By March 2018 Debnath had covered 146 countries covering South America and was crossing San Salvador (capital of El Salvador) in Central America.Taliban and Syrian conflict no problem for Indian round-the-world cyclist.
+By March 2018 Debnath had covered 146 countries covering South America and was crossing San Salvador in Central America.
+Taliban and Syrian conflict no problem for Indian round-the-world cyclist.